Skip to content

 Layer Settings

-The Layer Settings group on the left contains settings that correspond directly to those found in the Cut Settings Editor, as highlighted below:
+The Layer Settings group on the left contains settings that correspond to those found in the Cut Settings Editor, as highlighted below:

 Image Settings